Toggle menu

 At the centre they aim to support both young and adult carers to recognise their own needs, have their voices heard, help with their physical and mental wellbeing, and ensure they are fully understood, valued, and supported in their caring role.

-An Individual Carers Assessment is when you have your needs assessed, as a carer, without the person whom you care for being present.
-This would take place with a carer support officer from the St Helens Carers Centre, as we are now carrying out these assessments on behalf of the local authority.
+An Individual Carers Assessment is when you have your needs assessed, as a carer, without the person whom you care for being present (the person you care for must be over 18 years of age).
+This would take place with a Wellbeing officer from the St Helens Carers Centre, as the service carry out these assessments on behalf of the local authority.

 Once registered with the Carer Centre, they can provide help/advice with the following: